auth0/docs/articles/tokens/guides/configure-refresh-token-rotation.md

 ## Using the Management API

-You can also use the Managment API to enable Refresh Token rotation:
+You can also use the Management API to enable Refresh Token rotation:

 1. Install the latest version of the `auth0-spa-js` SDK.